JulianFriedl/challenge-bot/README.md

 ### Running the Application

-To start the Discord bot and the Flask web server, navigate to the project root and run the application using the `-m` flag.
-This approach respects the package structure of your project:
+To start the Discord bot and the Flask web server, navigate to the project root and run the application using the `-m` flag:

 ```bash
 python3 -m src.bot.bot_app